 And money, there are things in life that are very important and our personal values, our principles, but money does bring quality of life.

-And the rich have enhanced this country through our jobs, through prosperity, through many.
+And the rich have enhanced this country through our jobs, through prosperity, through me.

 So you want a Romney ad campaign that explains the rich to people.

-The lives that Bain Capital has touched, the everyday people who have got up and gone to work, who continue to have jobs because of his interventions, company from going bankrupt.
+The lives that Bain Capital has touched, the everyday people who have got up and gone to work, who continue to have jobs because of his interventions, it is interesting.

-You think back to all of these Democrats when when when uh Obama started this attack on Bain, all these Democrats came out and said don't do they came out and defended Bain, they defended private equity.
+When Obama started this attack on Bain, all these Democrats came out and said, don't do it.

-Corey Booker, Fast Eddie Rendell, uh Bill Clinton, as you mentioned.
+Corey Booker, Fast Eddie Rendell, Bill Clinton, as you mentioned.

-There were numerous Democrats came out and at and and criticized Obama for doing what happened to that.
+There were numerous Democrats came out and criticized Obama for doing it.

 What happened?